Ajou-Khronies/OpenVG_1.1_Spec/chapter10.md

 #### VGImageParamType
 <a name="VGImageParamType"></a>

-Values from the `VGImageParamType` enumeration may be used as the paramTypeargument to `vgGetParameter` to query various features of an image.
-All of theparameters defined by `VGImageParamType` have integer values and are read-only.
+Values from the `VGImageParamType` enumeration may be used as the paramType argument to `vgGetParameter` to query various features of an image.
+All of the parameters defined by `VGImageParamType` have integer values and are read-only.

 ```c
 typedef enum {